Acceptance?

 One big advice I have for you accepting yourself is consider therapy!
 It’s not for everyone, but it is very helpful for post diagnosis in particular.
 Just make sure you get yourself an Autism friendly therapist.
 I once had an Autism specialized art therapist and it was fantastic (though she was used to younger clients, she was willing to learn more about adult Autism along with me).

-• I realise this is probably way down the list of recent posts as it took a while to be approved (weekend, holidays etc- I get it and am not moaning) so I'm posting this to bump it up in case it falls away to nothing - if really value any insight.
+• I realise this is probably way down the list of recent posts as it took a while to be approved (weekend, holidays etc- I get it and am not moaning) so I'm posting this to bump it up in case it falls away to nothing - i'd really value any insight.

 (Thanks also for responses to other posts I've read here, including a link to the free how to be autistic book I found a helpful and easy read)